hellion86/PizzaReact/README.md

 ## Description

-🍕 React pizza chat is a simple react store.
+🍕 React pizza is a simple react store.
 You can add items to cart/filter it and etc.

 ### 1. Install dependencies: